 Make sure to grab a family picture at the selfie station!
 These stands are located throughout Wisconsin and can help you get a picture with everyone and provides a perch to set your camera on.
 Set your timer and snap away!
 Find the selfie stand near the Sanderling Nature Center (parking lot #3).
 Walk north on the cordwalk and then turn left at the first “T” intersection.

 The Nature Center is a perfect stop for families.
 It also connects to the Creeping Juniper Nature Trail, the Dunes Cordwalk and the beach.
 Guests can learn more about the park’s history and wildlife with interactive kiosks, displays, picture books and programs (typically run from May through October).

 Amenities include bathrooms, outside picnic tables, rooftop observation deck and gift shop that uses profits to support park improvements.

-Lastly, the nature center has all the information for kids looking to join the Wisconsin Explorer Program!
-New this year is also the 2021 Wisconsin State Parks Challenge and a perfect compliment for your family visit.
+Lastly, the nature center has all the information for families looking to join the 2022 Wisconsin State Parks Challenge!

 Hiking Trail Descriptions